-The following are eligible to apply.
+The following categories of investigators are eligible to apply.
 These descriptions are used to identify the type of application.

-- New Investigator: Investigators without current or past NIH support at the R01 level.
-K08, K01, and K23 recipients are eligible.
-Recipients of NRSA (F32) or T32 awards are also eligible if they are in their final year of funding. - Established Investigator, New to Digestive Diseases Research: Investigators from other areas of biomedical research to use their expertise for digestive diseases research. - Established Investigator: Established digestive disease researcher wishing to explore innovative new ideas that represent a significant departure from their ongoing, funded projects.
-Note: Using new technology or methodology does not represent a significant departure from current projects. - Established Digestive Disease applicants must obtain pre-submission approval. - Send your specific aims page including an explanation of how the proposed work differs from your current research focus to Cynthia Wetzel, PhD (DHC Manager) cynthia.wetzel@cchmc.org. - The DHC leadership will review to determine if you are eligible to submit an application.
+- New Investigator (N): Investigators without current or past NIH support at the R01 level in digestive disease research.
+K08, K01, and K23 recipients are eligible and are encouraged to apply.
+Recipients of NRSA (F32) or T32 awards are also eligible if they are in their final year of funding. - Established Investigator, New To Digestive Diseases Research Field (NTF): Established Investigators from other areas of biomedical research to use their expertise for digestive diseases research. - Established Digestive Disease Investigator (E): Established digestive disease researcher who previously had R01 level funding but does not currently have R01 or R01-level equivalent funding as a PI or Multi PI.
+Eligible investigators could also be in the final/no cost extension year of R01 or R01-level equivalent funding. - E applicants must obtain pre-submission approval. - Send your specific aims and current NIH Other Support that includes any pending support and your plan for obtaining R01 equivalent funding over the next year to Cynthia Wetzel, PhD (DHC manager) cynthia.wetzel@cchmc.org. - o The DHC leadership will review to determine if you are eligible to submit an application.